The cheapest full frame cameras now cost little more than the average APS-C enthusiast cameras, so what's going on?

 10. Pentax K-1 II

-The K-1 II is a properly old-school DSLR, and it's hard not to love it for that
+The K-1 II is a properly old-school DSLR, and we love it for that

 Type: DSLR | Sensor: Full frame | Megapixels: 36.4MP | Screen: 3.2in pivoting screen, 1,037,000 dots | Viewfinder: Optical | Max burst speed: 4.4fps (6.4fps in APS-C crop mode) | Max video resolution: 1080p | User level: Enthusiast/professional

 Pentax might not be the biggest name in photography these days, but don't write it off just yet.
 If you like your cameras big, tough and chunky, you'll love the K-1 Mark II.
-This being a Pentax, you get built-in SR shake reduction – Pentax was using this tech to great effect long before the latest mirrorless cameras – but the real selling point here is the full frame sensor with its 36.4 million pixel resolution.
+This being a Pentax, you get built-in SR shake reduction (Pentax was using this tech to great effect long before the latest mirrorless cameras) but the real selling point here is the full frame sensor with its 36.4 million pixel resolution.
 Equally impressive is the ‘scissor action’ articulating rear screen for composing shots at all sorts of angles, and extended exposure mode choices, along with two SD card slots.
-It’s not all great news; the camera offers only a modest 4.4 fps maximum burst speed when shooting in full frame, which, while adequate, won’t impress sports or action photographers.
+It’s not all great news; the camera offers only a modest 4.4 fps maximum burst speed when shooting in full frame.
 There’s also no hybrid phase detection AF system for its live view mode and only 1080p full HD video capability rather than 4K – this is really a stills camera that shoots video, not a video specialist.
 Nevertheless, this is a big, tough workhorse with a lot of very clever features you won't find anywhere else.